Breast Mesh Side Effect Lawsuit Overview

 High Risk of Contamination

-- Limited blood flow: The internal breast pocket heals slowly and provides poor immune defense.
+- Limited blood flow: The internal breast pocket may heal slowly and provide poor immune defense.

 - Bacterial adhesion: Even small surface bacteria can form biofilms that resist antibiotics, setting the stage for infection.